Diagnosis and Staging

 If you do find out you have cancer, your doctor will order another set of tests or procedures to figure out its stage.
 Stage refers to the extent of your cancer and is based on factors such as how large the tumor is and if it has spread.
 Once your doctor knows the stage of your cancer, he will be able to suggest treatment and discuss your prognosis with you.
 Understanding your cancer and knowing what to expect can help you and your loved ones feel more in control and cope with your diagnosis.

-Cancer can cause many different symptoms.
-Only a doctor can tell if your symptoms are caused by cancer or some other problem.
+Cancer can cause different symptoms, such as abnormal bumps, night sweats, or unexplained weight gain or loss.
+Only a doctor can tell if symptoms are caused by cancer or some other problem.

 Staging is the process of determining details about your cancer, such as tumor size and if it has spread.
 The stage guides decisions about treatment.

 Prognosis describes how serious your cancer is and your chances of survival.
 Learn about survival statistics and how they are used to estimate prognosis.